Day of the Vow: National commemorations

-Debates over the Holiday
+Debates over the holiday

 Scholars like historian Leonard Thompson have said that the events of the battle were woven into a new myth that justified racial oppression on the basis of racial superiority and divine providence.
 Accordingly, the victory over Dingaan was reinterpreted as a sign that God confirmed the rule of whites over black Africans, justifying the Boer project of acquiring land and eventually ascending to power in South Africa.
-In post-apartheid South Africa the holiday is often criticised as a racist holiday, which celebrates the success of Boer expansion over the black natives.

 By comparison with the large number of Afrikaners who participated in the annual celebrations of the Voortrekker victory, some did take exception.
 In 1971, for instance, Pro Veritate, the journal of the anti-apartheid organisation the Christian Institute of Southern Africa, devoted a special edition to the matter.

 Historian Anton Ehlers traces how political and economic factors changed the themes emphasised during celebrations of the Day of the Vow.
 During the 1940s and 1950s Afrikaner unity was emphasised over against black Africans.
 This theme acquired broader meaning in the 1960s and 1970s, when isolated "white" South Africa was positioned against the decolonisation of Africa.
 The economic and political crises of the 1970s and 1980s forced white Afrikaners to rethink the apartheid system.
 Afrikaner and other intellectuals began to critically evaluate the historical basis for the celebration.
 The need to include English and "moderate" black groups in reforms prompted a de-emphasis on "the ethnic exclusivity and divine mission of Afrikaners" (Ehlers 2003).